cryptape/token-factory-demo/README.md

   }
 ```

-<h4>It just works on Neuron!If you use explorer,it will not works.Please use 2.Transfer send(tx) </h4>
+<h4>It just works on Cyton!If you use explorer,it will not works.Please use 2.Transfer send(tx) </h4>